Research Tools A-Z

 The Assessor Records provide an index to City of Denver Grantor/Grantee information and can give you a chain of ownership of Denver property.
 The Assessor Volumes cover the time period from the late 1800’s to the 1950’s.
 Earlier records are on microfilm and more recent records are on cards arranged by Parcel Number.

-Denver City Directories date from 1873 and are arranged by name of resident or business name.
+Denver City Directories date from 1873-1923, though there are some years that are not digitized, and are arranged by name of resident or business name.
 Many also list occupations.

 Denver Grantor Grantee Records